mmazzarolo/breathly-app/README.md

  │
  ├── types // TypeScript type definitions
  │
- └── utils // Common utils used across the
+ └── utils // Common utils used across the app
 ```

 A few interesting notes: